capr/multigit/README.md

 # multigit

-Git wrapper for working with overlaid git repositories.
+Git wrapper for working with overlaid git repositories.<br>
 Writen by Cosmin Apreutesei.
 Public Domain.

 Multigit allows you to check out multiple git repositories over a